This guide discusses how to install packages using pip and

 requirement is satisfied (similar to how global packages can satisfy

-requirements when installing packages in a --system-site-packages
+requirements when installing packages in a--system-site-packages

-3. pip will not perform a --user install in a --no-site-packages
+virtualenv). - pip will not perform a

 virtualenv (i.e. the default kind of virtualenv), due to the user site not

 being on the python path.
-The installation would be pointless.
+The installation would be pointless. - In a

-4. In a --system-site-packages virtualenv, pip will not install a package
+virtualenv, pip will not install a package

 that conflicts with a package in the virtualenv site-packages.
 The —user